-Ethylene Oxide: IUR
+Ethylene Oxide

-- Inhalation Unit Cancer (IUR) for ethylene oxide is 5.0 x 10-3 per μg/m3, which is 50 times higher (more potent) than the IUR in EPA's 1985 assessment. - Based on human and animal studies, the IUR estimate for EtO combined unit risk estimates for lymphoid cancer & breast cancer to develop a total cancer unit risk estimate. - EPA has not established a Reference Concentration (RfC) for ethylene oxide.
+- In 2016, EPA reassessed the Inhalation Unit Cancer (IUR) for ethylene oxide as 5.0×10^{-3} per μ g/m3, which is 50 times higher (more potent) than the IUR in EPA's 1985 assessment. - Also, changed the chemical's status from a "probable human carcinogen" to "carcinogenic to humans." - Based on human and animal studies, the IUR estimate for EtO combined unit risk estimates for lymphoid cancer & breast cancer to develop a total cancer unit risk estimate. - EPA has not established a Reference Concentration (RfC) for ethylene oxide.
+400.7-43